djlint/djLint/docs/src/docs/linter.md

 `Endblock should have name.
 Ex: {% endblock body %}.`

 When a `{% block %}` spans many lines or blocks are nested, a bare `{% endblock %}` gives no clue which block it closes, so it is easy to end the wrong one while editing — child templates then override the wrong content.
 Naming the endblock documents the pairing and lets both djLint and Django (which raises TemplateSyntaxError on a mismatched endblock name) catch a block closed in the wrong place.
-The rule also flags endblock names that do not match their opening block and blocks left without any endblock.
+Pairing errors — unclosed blocks, orphan endblocks and mismatched names — are correctness checks handled by T038.

+Off by default; enable with `--include=T003`.

 A name is not required when the block opens and closes on the same line, e.g. `{% block title %}``{% endblock %}`.